×

 What is a typical expat home or apartment like in Panama?

 "Homes in Boquete range from quite rustic Panamanian style homes to large luxury homes.
 It all depends on your desires and budget!
 Most homes in Panama are concrete block construction.
 I will disagree with the previous poster, most homes in Boquete do not have either AC or heat, as it is not needed due to the stable and comfortable air temperature.
 As you drive from Boquete to David it get significantly hotter and AC would be highly desirable in those areas.
-See homes at https://casasolution.com," said one person in Boquete.
+See homes at https://casasolution.com," said one expat in Boquete.

 "We have a 2 bedroom rental house up the hill from Boquete town.
 It is our preferred area.
-We were lucky and planned well in advance of moving here," explained one expat in Boquete.
+We were lucky and planned well in advance of moving here," said one expat who made the move to Boquete.

 What is the average cost of housing in Panama?